bal2ag/kadabra/docs/sending.rst

 allows metrics to be published asynchronously with robust handling of failures.

 To use a channel you need to set up the appropriate storage mechanism (e.g.
-Redis server) and configure your Client and Agent to use it.
+Redis server) and configure your client API and Agent to use it.

 How Channels Work
 -----------------